 We decided to do a Porto food and wine tasting tour in order to cram in as many foodie highlights of Porto as possible and chose the Urban Adventures Bites and Sights food tour of Porto.
-We have used Urban Adventures before, for example when we did a cooking school in Marrakech and we like the fact that they use local guides.
+We have used Urban Adventures before, for example when we did a cooking school in Marrakech and we like the fact that they use local guides for their Porto tours.

 Natas – custard confections